Rasaf-Ibrahim/Vue.js-Boilerplates/README.md

 ## What's inside

-In the 'assests' folder, there is a 'scss' folder where all the prefered of mine of Sass is stored.
+In the 'assests' folder, there is a 'scss' folder where all my prefered Sass is stored.

 There is a component in the component section named as 'copyThis.vue' which you can copy everytime when you want to make a page, component or a layout.
 You could use 'vbase' command but import code of Sass is also written down in the 'copyThis.vue' component, that helps, right?